Samsung scion Lee faces court hearing on arrest warrant

 Park, 64, has denied wrongdoing.

 The hearing is scheduled to begin at 10:30 a.m.
-(8.30 p.m.
-ET), and it is possible that the judge's decision may not be announced until after midnight, a court official told Reuters on Tuesday.
+(2.30 a.m.
+BST), and it is possible that the judge's decision may not be announced until after midnight, a court official told Reuters on Tuesday.

-The special prosecutor has accused Lee of paying bribes totaling 43 billion won (US$36.70 million) to organizations linked to Choi Soon-sil, a friend of the president who is at the center of the scandal, to secure the 2015 merger of two affiliates and cement his control of the family business.
+The special prosecutor has accused Lee of paying bribes totalling 43 billion won (29.65 million pounds) to organisations linked to Choi Soon-sil, a friend of the president who is at the centre of the scandal, to secure the 2015 merger of two affiliates and cement his control of the family business.

 Earlier this week, the special prosecutor indicted the chairman of the National Pension Service (NPS), the world's third-largest pension fund, on charges of abuse of power and giving false testimony.